CongducPham/LowCostLoRaGw/gw_full_latest/README-NewCloud.md

 Good practice for storing keys or identification information
 ------------------------------------------------------------

 Most of cloud platforms use some kind of keys for write access.
 These keys should be stored in a separate Python file so that updates on the cloud script can be realized independently from the existing keys (for instance if you already customized from a previous install).
-In the provided examples, key_FireBase.py, key_GroveStreams.py and key_ThingSpeak.py contain keys for their corresponding clouds.
-For instance, CloudThingSpeak.py starts with an "import key_ThingSpeak" statement.
-Only key_ThingSpeak.py has a usable key, which is our LoRa demo channel write key: SGSH52UGPVAUYG3S.
+In the provided examples, `key_FireBase.py`, `key_GroveStreams.py` and `key_ThingSpeak.py` contain keys for their corresponding clouds.
+For instance, `CloudThingSpeak.py` starts with an `import key_ThingSpeak` statement.
+Only `key_ThingSpeak.py` has a usable key, which is our LoRa demo channel write key: SGSH52UGPVAUYG3S.

 	> cat key_ThingSpeak.py
 	# LoRa demo channel